MORELVincent/ECG-Biometric-Authentication-Application/README.md

 in Lodz, Poland.
 This program requires Python version 3.7.

-Its purpose is to train a model from raw electrocardiogram signals in a speficic format : .csv files.
+Its purpose is to train a model from raw electrocardiogram signals in a specific format : .csv files.
 A sample is given in the folder (ECG_PTB_Database_CSV), and its folder hierarchy has to remain the same for the program to function.